 Some use 1 Peter 3:21,22 to teach a baptism for salvation.
 The scripture here has Christ preaching to the 'spirits in prison...Which sometime were disobedient, when once the longsuffering of God waited in the days of Noah, while the ark was a preparing, wherein few, that is, eight souls were saved by water.
-The like figure whereunto even baptism does also now save us (not the putting away of the filth of the flesh, but the answer of a good conscience toward God,) by the resurrection of Jesus Christ'.
+The like figure whereunto even baptism does also now save us (not the putting away of the filth of the although children may have been baptised in later centuries it is unlikely they included babies.